 We enjoyed each of the seven cafes we visited.
 There were more that caught our attention and we will be trying them next time.

-My favourite Cafe this time around was Commune and I chose Peace of Cake as having the best cakes.
+My favourite Cafe this time around was Commune.

-Marty’s favourite was Borough Barista and he chose their Muff-nut mystery as his favourite cake.
+Marty’s favourite was Borough Barista for their coffee and fresh baked cake.